 While “fix” and “repair” are synonyms in English, CHKDSK uses them to mean two different things.

-CHKDSK /F is concerned with the information stored on the disk — more specifically, the file system information that tells Windows about the files, folders, and data on the disk, and their disk locations.
+CHKDSK /F is concerned with the file system overhead information that tells Windows about the files, folders, and data on the disk and their disk locations.

 Think of it as the Table of Contents to a book.
 CHKDSK /F makes sure the Table of Contents entries all point to the right chapters, that all chapters have entries, and that the page numbers and spelling of the entries are correct.